 These trails are found near the west end of the Bill Holland Trail.
 The River Loop follows the north side of the island along the Ottawa River.
 Both marsh and beach are found.
 The Beaver Loop goes south of the main trail, and provides views of the inner channel.
 The Beaver Loop’s eastern bend goes through a rare stand of Hackberry trees.

-The city has purchased a new tract of land and we have created the Lookout Loop, another extension of the Bill Holland Trail.
-The rocky hill features a sumac grove, many wildflowers, and amazing vistas of the Ottawa River to the West.
-Please come take a look.
+There is a new trail branching off toward the river just before the Bill Holland Trail gate.
+The rocky hill features a sumac grove, many wildflowers, and sweeping vistas of the Ottawa River.

 Return: retrace your steps or take the Beach Loop.
 Various loops add 320 m (1,100 ft) for a total of 2.7 km (1 3/4 miles).

 A 15-minute walk that starts along an inland pond, a favourite turtle basking area, especially spring to late summer (stop at the viewing platform).
-The path goes across the Bill Holland Trail and follows a short portion of eroded Ottawa River shoreline on the north side of the island, through the picnic and beach area, and includes the interpretive center.
-Stop at the wildflower garden display and information sign on the north side of the gravel road.
-Follow the gravel drive to the Bill Holland (main) Trail.
+You may wish to cross the gravel road at the western end of this short trail and explore a stand of trees, the eroded Ottawa River shoreline on the north side of the island and the wildflower garden.
+The gravel road leads west to the Bill Holland (longest) Trail.
+There is a new nursery area on the right side of the road near the trail operations hut.

 This 15-minute walk starts at the parking lot nearest the picnic area and brings you to a point of land centrally located among four bodies of water separating the various islands.
 A good spot for seeing water birds, this trail also features an amphibian observation pond with footbridge and display.

-This 45-minute walk takes you south from the parking lot across the pond from the small craft launch dock and follows the inland waterway to the causeway, then along the eastern shore of the islands and back to the parking lot.
-A second loop (the Sunrise Trail) takes you all around the park/sand area, and the combined loops total 2 km (1 1/3 miles).
+This 30-minute walk takes you south from the parking lot across the pond from the small craft launch dock and follows the inland waterway to the causeway, then along the eastern shore of the islands and back to the parking lot.

-The North Service Road trail, about 2 km long, will eventually be connected to those of Petrie.
-Further west along North Service, Queenswood Forest is a unique fir forest similar to those that formed after the last ice age.
-They are easily accessible.
+The North Service Road trail, about 2 km long, connects with local Orleans trails through the Queenswood Forest, a unique fir stand similar to those that formed after the last ice age.
+They are easily accessible and further link up with the NCC trails to downtown.
 Please keep all dogs on leash.